Cubs vs. Braves Player Props Betting Odds

-Player prop bet odds for Ronald Acuna Jr., Nico Hoerner and others are available when the Atlanta Braves visit the Chicago Cubs at Wrigley Field on Friday at 2:20 PM ET.
+Player prop bet options for Ronald Acuna Jr. and others are listed when the Atlanta Braves visit the Chicago Cubs at Wrigley Field on Saturday at 2:20 PM ET.

 Bet on this matchup or its props with BetMGM!